austinsamsel/airheight/source/blog/2015-10-19-improving-ux-with-animations-in-meteor.html.markdown

 ---
-title: Improving-User-Experience:-Meteor-Reactivity-and Animations-using-CSS
+title: Improving User Experience Meteor Reactivity and CSS Animations
 date: 2015-10-19 00:16 UTC
 tags: meteor, ux, animations
 layout: layout_article
 ---

-# Improving User Experience: Meteor Reactivity and Animations using CSS
+# Improving User Experience: Meteor Reactivity and CSS Animations

 [Nice Track](https://nicetrack.meteor.com) is one of the first apps I created using Meteor.
 It allows you to privately create topics which you can then rate on a daily basis in order to track your progress, satisfaction, or feelings.
 You can also add a few notes to each rating.
 After you've rated your topics some statistics are provided so you can analyze your ratings.